-If your concern or complaint relates to teaching or other provision made by the Faculty, then you should raise it with the Graduate Studies Coordinator.
+If your concern or complaint relates to teaching or other provision made by the Faculty, then you should raise it with the Associate Director of Graduate Studies.
 Complaints about departmental facilities should be made to the Head of Administration and Finance.
-If you feel unable to approach one of those individuals, you may contact the Faculty Board Chairman, Professor Graham Ward.
+If you feel unable to approach one of those individuals, you may contact the Faculty Board Chairman, Professor William Wood.
 The officer concerned will attempt to resolve your concern/complaint informally.